Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Unfortunately, disturbing statistics are suggesting that, although children have an inherent desire to move, paediatric obesity and inactivity are on the rise in many countries.
 There are many factors that can be attributed to these statistics with two of these being: the media and corporate companies preying on parents fear for child safety leading to what is now being termed the ‘bubble wrapped generation’1 and the use of ‘containers’ as a convenient way of controlling children’s movements and transporting them from one place to another.

 While some modern containers profess to help parents entertain and stimulate their children, they should be used very sparingly.
 A baby in a bouncinette, for example, is limited to watching, rather than doing.
 His activities are limited to watching you move about, or playing only with a toy within reach.
 He has no opportunity to move and strengthen his head, neck, shoulder and arm muscles like he would if he was on the floor on his tummy.
 Jolly jumpers appear at first glance to be developmentally stimulating – but long term use usually means that infants are deprived of experiences that they need to learn to control their own environment and allow their inbuilt, natural reflexes to get them moving on their own.
-Watch our free video on why tummy time is important, including great tips and activity ideas here.
+Watch our free online video on why tummy time is important, including great tips and activity ideas here.

 Walkers are just downright dangerous.
 Infants have no way of protecting themselves if the walker rolls down a set of stairs.
 If someone gives you a walker, say “thank you very much” – then take it out into the back shed and dismantle it, don’t pass it on.
 Developmentally, walkers take the infant off the floor and into a position that does not promote the normal developmental sequence.
 Children who use walkers do not walk any earlier than children who do not.
 They just miss out on tummy time, some will skip crawling and creeping and much of the brain stimulation that these essential developmental skills promote.
 More on why to avoid walkers here.